nate-seligson/nate-seligson/README.md

 # 👋 Hi, I’m @nate-seligson

 ## Hello!
-I'm Nate Seligson, and I'm an 18 year old Computer Science student with an AI Specialization at Depaul University.
+I'm Nate Seligson, and I'm an 18 year old Intelligent Systems Engineering Major at DePaul University

 ### A few facts about me:
-- I've been coding for three years
+- I've been coding for four years
 - I have internship experience
+- I've worked on multiple hardware and software projects
 - My dream job is to be a Software Engineer.
 - I have experience in Javascript, Java, C#, and Python
 - I have created and released multiple games and apps.